liferay/liferay-docs/develop/tutorials/articles/140-gdpr/00-gdpr.markdown

 The
 [right to erasure](https://gdpr-info.eu/art-17-gdpr/)
-(also known as the "right to be forgotten") requires organizations to erase a user's personal data upon request within 30 days (excluding data the organization has a legitimate reason to retain like financial records, public interest data, etc).
+(also known as the "right to be forgotten") requires organizations to erase a user's personal data upon request (excluding data the organization has a legitimate reason to retain like financial records, public interest data, etc).